Scout Day 2014 is Saturday, November 22nd

-- Hunting Through The Ages: Traditional methods of hunting will be discussed and Scouts will get to try their hand at the bow-and-arrow and its technological predecessor, the atl-atl.
+- Hunting Through The Ages: Traditional methods of hunting will be discussed and Scouts will get to try their hand at the bow-and-arrow.
 (Requirement 3c)

 - Storytelling: Janis Four-Hearts-Whispering Us, a storyteller of Mohwak and Shinnecock descent, will share traditional legends and stories of the Algonkian and Iroquois peoples.
 (Requirement 4e)

 - Also addressed throughout the course of the program are Requirements 4c, 4f and 4g.

 As you can see, just by participating in our Scout Day program, Scouts can complete their Indian Lore Badge requirements, so come and spend the day with us!
 Call (860)868-0518 today to reserve space for your group.
 See you there!